-Armed police put Surrey school on lockdown over ‘concern for safety’

-Armed police put school on lockdown over ‘concern for safety’ in Surrey
+Armed police put Surrey school on lockdown in response to ‘suspicious phone call’

-Armed police have been at the school to investigate the mystery incident
+In response to social media ‘speculation’, police said no weapons have been recovered at the scene

-A large group of armed police officers have been at the scene of a secondary school in Surrey that they had put into lockdown due to an incident.
+A large group of armed police officers have been at the scene of a secondary school in Surrey that they had put into lockdown after a “suspicious phone call”.

-Officers arrived at Esher C of E High School shortly after 12.40pm today – while pupils, teachers, and school staff have been told to stay inside.
+Officers arrived at Esher C of E High School, on More Lane, shortly after 12.40pm today – while pupils, teachers, and school staff have been told to stay inside.

+A statement from Surrey Police says: “We are continuing to carry out enquiries following reports of a concern for safety at Esher C of E High School this morning.

+“Officers were called to the school around 11.15am following reports that the school had received a suspicious phone call.

+Pupils’ parents were notified that the lockdown would end at 3pm, with coaches to collect the children up as usual.

+But the parents are still not allowed on the school site, the BBC reported.

-Parents received messages urging them against going to the building to see their children due to an incident outside the school.
+It comes after the parents had received messages – after the incident emerged – urging them against going to the building to see their children.

 The message written by headteacher Andy King, that was seen by the Independent, says: “The school is currently in lockdown on the advice of the police due to an incident outside of school.

 “All pupils are safe and the site is secure.
 There is a large police presence who are advising us in our actions.

-Please do not come to the school at the request of the police.
+“Please do not come to the school at the request of the police.
 We will update you as soon as the situation changes.”

-A Surrey Police spokeswoman said: “We’re aware of and responding to reports of an incident outside Esher C of E High School in More Lane, Esher.

-“Officers are at the location and are carrying out further enquiries to establish the circumstances of the incident.

 Register for free to continue reading